jerikdcruz/jerikdcruz.github.io/_pages/research.md

 "The Digital Developmental State" *(with Andrew Stokols)*

-"Social connectedness and political populism: the rise of American far-right populism revisted" *(with Joohye Jeong)*
+"Social connectedness and political populism: the rise of American far-right populism revisited" *(with Joohye Jeong)*

 "The US tariff data project: American trade politics from 1789-2023" *(with In Song Kim and Geondo Kim)*